lentilus/fastex.nvim/README.md

 We now start matching the subtriggers against our line from right to left.

-1. We match `%s`, so we move the head of our matcher like so:
+1. The first subtrigger `%s` matches, so we move the head of our matcher to the left like so:
 `$ 3 * \frac{\pi}{2}`|` `

 2. the we look at the next subtrigger: `#`.
 This indicates that we are trying to match a simple math group.
 Now things get interesting: